 On the 25th and next flight, the parachute in the second RV failed and the capsule sank before it would be reached by the recovery team.
-While vehicle No. 26 had no major problems, its photographic quality achieved a best resolution of the second RV.
-The poorest in the preceding 18 months.
+While vehicle No. 26 had no major problems, its photographic quality achieved a best resolution of only 13.5 inches, the poorest in the preceding 18 months.

 Problems did persist.
 On vehicle No. 27, everything appeared normal up to recovery of the first RV.
 The recovery crew discovered that an ablative shield had failed to separate; however, the parachute and the air-recovery equipment were able to support the extra load successfully.
 Shortly after commencing the second half of this mission, the heater in the clock circuit of the command programmer malfunctioned.
 This made it impossible to plan a precise recovery of the second RV.
 An emergency recovery was attempted but it failed and the second RV was lost.
-In spite of these disappointments, Colonel and his staff soon gained confidence, as the next seven flights (vehicle Nos.
+In spite of these disappointments, Colonel Schmitt and his staff soon gained confidence, as the next seven flights (vehicle Nos.
 28 thru 34) performed as expected, with gradually improved photograohy and increased lifetimes on orbit.
-These satellites had been scheduled for an orbital mission life of 18 days and they all achieved it (other than vehicle No. 28, which was given orbital adjustments to provide special Middle East c werage and was called down after 16 days, with photography of the Suez cease-fire zone).
+These satellites had been scheduled for an orbital mission life of 18 days and they all achieved it (other than vehicle No. 28, which was given orbital adjustments to provide special Middle East c verage and was called down after 16 days, with photography of the Suez cease-fire zone).80

 Several important personnel transfers occurred during the spring of 1971.
-Colonel Matter and Second Second by Col. Lee Roberts, who had been serving in the Satellite Test Center (STC) a component of the AFSCF-as GAMBIT field test flight director (FTFD).
+Colonel Schmitt was transferred from his GAMBIT post to become commander of the Air Force Satellite Control Facility (AFSCF).
+He was replaced at SAFSP by Col. Lee Roberts, who had been serving in the Satellite Test Center (STC) a component of the AFSCF-as GAMBIT field test flight director (FTFD).
 In his FTFD position, Roberts had become throughly familiar with the program, and particularly with problems associated with bringing GAMBIT-3 Block-II on line (in the STC) with new mission control software.